MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

   - **BootToStart** - Whether the user has chosen to show the start screen when this application starts.

+  - **ColdBoot** - Whether is first time Office application runs after a system restart or application binary had to be loaded from disk.

+  - **DeviceModel** - The model of the device.

   - **DocLocation** -  When opening a document, indicates which service provided the document (OneDrive, File Server, SharePoint, etc.).

+  - **DurationUntilMso20Initialization** - The duration in microseconds it took between when the Office process was initialized and mso20win32client.dll was loaded.

   - **FirstBoot** - Whether this was a first boot of the application.